Jim Hebden thinks teaching chemistry should be as easy as taking it, so he provides FREE teachers’ materials:

 Click for free Hebden Chemistry Teachers’ Materials

 The Jim Hebden Chemistry Bursary will be awarded to a student who has performed service for his/her school and/or community while maintaining the grades in science that are necessary for success in post-secondary education.
-The $500 bursary, to be used for post-secondary studies, is presented annually by Western Campus Resources, the exclusive distributor of the best-selling Hebden Chemistry Workbooks 11 & 12.
+This year, the bursary will be raised to $1000.
+The $1000 bursary, to be used for post-secondary studies, is presented annually by Western Campus Resources, the exclusive distributor of the best-selling Hebden Chemistry Workbooks 11 & 12.